 Monday, we began our week at the St. Luigi Scrosoppi Sorgsentrum/Care Centre.
 After breakfast at Annie’s we left for the township.
 The morning was spent learning about the history of the centre and what we would be doing during the week.
 It was amazing to see how they had created this beautiful place in the middle of a township; with gardens, animals and open spaces for the children to learn and play.
 After our information session and a tour of the grounds we headed up to House Luigi to meet Marvin, the man in charge and to introduce ourselves to the other staff and volunteers.
 They were all really cool, fun and friendly – we were excited to get started.
 Then the children arrived!
 They are all so wonderful and all they want is to feel a little joy and a little love.
 The kids who come to the centre live in the township and generally don’t have a lot to look forward to at home, so the center is a place for the kids to get some food in them and have some fun.
 They love to meet new volunteers and immediately we were picked out by the kids to play.
 They climbed on us and played with our hair all while trying out their English.
 The majority of the kids speak and understand English but there are still quite a few who don’t speak English or don’t want to speak at all.
 We hang out with the children all afternoon and at 5 o’clock they are sent home to spend time with their family or carers.

 Once the kids leave we get picked up to go back to Annie’s for a small rest and then dinner.
 Tuesday morning we went through the same morning routine of breakfast then heading to the centre, except Tuesday we were put straight to work.
 We helped sort and fold clothes that had been donated to the centre; they would then be sold in local markets to help cloth and raise money for people in the township.
 It was a busy morning filled with lots and lots of clothes!
 We got through half the bags of clothes that needed to be organized, the rest would need to be done on Friday morning.
 After several hours of sorting we headed back up to the house Luigi from the church to get some lunch and have an hour to relax before the kids came to play.
 Each day the children get split up into groups from small/small girls and boy around the age of 4 years up to the youth and teenage groups.
 Each volunteer takes care of a group for the day.
-Monday I got my hair braided by the small girls and Tuesday I played with the sprinklers on and around the jungle gym with the small/small boys.
+Monday, I got my hair trimmed with tools like Japan Scissors USA and then it got braided by the small girls and Tuesday I played with the sprinklers on and around the jungle gym with the small/small boys.
 After another day of playing with the kids we headed back to your accommodation to get cleaned up before going out with Annie and two of the other German volunteers Lea and Larissa, to an art gallery opening.
 We drank wine and listened to music performed by Barry and Sissy, some of Annie’s friends and the performers of Magical Moments.

 As the weather was supposed to be ridiculously hot Wednesday morning, instead of going to the centre we went to the Meiringspoort waterfall for the morning with the other volunteers from St Luigi’s.
 The journey there was beautiful with spectacular scenery, the waterfall itself was also lovely – very different to the one at Wild Spirit, set within dramatic cliff faces rather than being in the middle of a forest.
 The water however was slightly warmer so the majority of us went for a swim, with some people doing some crazy jumps into the water.
 We had brought sandwiches, boiled eggs and ginger beer for a picnic lunch and therefore after we were done swimming we all tucked in.
 The morning went by incredibly fast and before we knew it, it was time to head back to St Luigi’s for another afternoon with the children.
 As it was so hot and we were all pretty tired, we had no planned activities with the kids, so after getting them to all wash their hands and giving them their lunch (today was jam sandwiches) we had the afternoon to free play.
 Alli and I spent the majority of the afternoon with the little girls who loved playing with our long hair.
 The kids were also fascinated by the braid and feather in my hair, as well as my ear piercings.
 The young boys however were less interested in playing with hair and ran around playing various games such as cricket.
 As usual the afternoon passed by very fast and it was soon time to head back to Annie’s.
 Annie cooked another lovely meal – fried chicken, salad and Millies (aka corn cobs); we all enjoyed it but Aiden definitely ate the most!
 After dinner we were all knackered and had an early night.